 Other papers/sub-projects may be proposed by Principal Investigators and CCIs.
 These may include specific regions (e.g. MENA, Asia) or specific variables.
 The authorship credits for these papers will be negotiated by the collaborators involved in these sub-projects and will adhere to academic standards and customs.

-The principal investigator and co-investigators acknowledges and agrees to the importance of publishing articles in top rated academic journals and other venues.
+The principal investigator and co-investigators acknowledges the importance of publishing articles in top rated academic journals and other venues.
 The data collected and analyzed will be kept confidential until it is published.
-The ‘key papers’ that is slated for publication in top journals which will involve all research team members (including CCIs) as authors.
+The ‘key papers’ that are targeted for publication in top journals which will involve all research team members (including CCIs) as authors/contributors.
 Any independent research projects using the data collected through GLOBE have to follow the ‘key papers’ which will be readied and submitted to journals.

 Timelines and compliance